This story is either about you, will be about you or is about many people you know who unknowingly make this self sabotaging mistake.

 The protagonist of this story is an eager, intelligent young woman starting out in her career.
 She graduates at the top of her class and lands herself a job at an innovative company.
 She is smart, confident and well…..capable.

-In this world where more women than men are graduating from post secondary institutions in business she is primed and confident that in the years ahead, she will rise to the senior management level, or how about CEO….sounds great doesn’t it?
+In this world where more women than men are graduating from post secondary institutions, Miss Capable is primed and confident that in the years ahead, she will rise to the executive level….or how about CEO….sounds great doesn’t it?

 She watches as colleagues get promoted and is genuinely happy for them.
 They are on her team and regularly benefit from her ideas, eagerness to please and the countless hours of overtime she logs when they had other obligations like date night or team sports or guys night out.
-She can’t let down her team can she?
+She can’t let down her team.

-Isn’t Being Headed For Burnout Part of the Job?
+Is Being On The Verge of Burnout Part of the Job?

 And besides, she was always told that people wouldn’t like her if she spoke too highly of herself.
 Making a mistake like this would cost her a lot!
 Come to think of it, no one says men are making costly mistakes when they talk about their wins; if only she could be more like men…hmmm.